rundis/lt-snippets/README.md

 ```

 ####Data format description
 * mode - What kind of editor will you be using the shortcut in.
-Maps to tag used when defining keyboard shortcuts. __NOTE__ the absence of : in the mode name.
-Mode is introduced to reduce the chances of key conflicts
+Maps to tag used when defining keyboard shortcuts. (__NOTE__ the absence of : in the mode name).
+Mode reduce the chances of key conflicts
 * name - Descriptive name used in menus/tooltips etc
 * key  - Identifier for the snippet (currently if two snippets share the same key, the behavior of which is selected is not determenistic.
 Planning to introduce a selection dialog in these cases)
 * snippet - The actual snippet template.
 Mostly useful for one-liners
 * snippet-file - Filename of your snippet template.
+  * If specified, overrides whatever specified in :snippet
+  * if file ```($path of edn file$/$snippet.file$)``` isn't found the snippet will just return the path.
+  * You should probably use this property for anything more than one-liners to keep the formatting sane

-####Snippet format
+###Snippet format
 * Use __$1__, __$2__ etc for defining tabstops for your template
 * Repeated use of __$1__, __$2__ etc will mirror the values for the first instance
 * __$0__ has a special meaning, and is not a tabstop, but rather where you wish to focus the cursor once the template variables have been completed